VoltKraft/PBS_Chunk_Checker/README.md

 In the interactive menus, press `v` (Version) to see the current version.
 While opening this menu, the script checks in the background for a newer release on GitHub.
 If one is available, you will be offered to update automatically.
 The script downloads the latest `PBS_Chunk_Checker.py` and replaces the current file atomically (a `.bak` backup is kept next to it).
 Restart the script to use the new version.

-You can now also use `--version` on the command line to perform the same check-and-offer flow without entering the interactive menus.
+You can now also use `--update` on the command line to perform the same check-and-offer flow without entering the interactive menus.
 This prints the current version, queries GitHub Releases, and — if a newer version exists — asks whether to update.

 Notes:
 - The update mechanism uses GitHub Releases.
 If no dedicated asset is attached, it falls back to the tagged raw file.
 - When a `.sha256` checksum asset is published with a release, the script verifies the downloaded file before replacing the current version.
 - Network errors or rate limits will be reported and do not affect normal operation.

+---

 ## 📊 Output Example